 Children are often referred to as the hidden victims of domestic violence.

 Research shows that children both witness and experience domestic violence and thus are impacted directly and indirectly by this crime.
 At Saoirse we recognise children as clients of our service in their own right.
 Qualified Childcare workers help children to settle in refuge and make sense of their experience.
-We provide a safe non-judgemental play space in both refuges where children have a voice.
+Our Childcare services provide a safe non-judgemental play space in both refuges where children have a voice.
 We also work with mothers in refuge to support them around their children and their parenting needs.

 Our services include:

 - Dedicated Playroom spaces & break out homework spaces